Socialist Youth of Spain

-Socialist Youth of Spain (Juventudes Socialistas de España) is the youth organisation of the Spanish Socialist Workers' Party (PSOE) in Spain.
+Socialist Youth of Spain (Juventudes Socialistas de España, JSE) is the youth organisation of the Spanish Socialist Workers' Party (PSOE) in Spain.
 Headquartered in Madrid, the organization was founded in 1906 and is aligned internationally with the Young European Socialists and the International Union of Socialist Youth.

 Autonomous from the PSOE, one of the distinguishing marks of the organization is the demand for a republic in Spain.